-• 24 KB per node is required on Integrity server systems and OpenVMS Alpha systems; 5 KB per node are required on OpenVMS VAX systems.
+24 KB per node is required on Integrity server systems, OpenVMS Alpha systems, and OpenVMS x86 systems.
 These requirements are in effect even if you do not use Volume Shadowing for OpenVMS, unless you change the default setting.

 If this memory is not available, the node will not boot.